farhanatasnim/Dengue_Forcasting_Climatic/README.md

 In summary, the data for each location is initially divided into short-term and long-term periods.
 Then, within each period, the majority of the data is allocated to training, with a smaller portion set aside for testing.
 This division allows for the evaluation of models on both short-term and long-term trends in the data.

-* The following table shows the prediction for 52 weeks of test data for three different models:
+**Table 2: Shows the prediction for 52 weeks of test data for three different models:**

 | Model            | Mean Absolute Error (Sanjuan)       |Mean Absolute Error (Iquitos)        | Mean Absolute Error (Ahmedabad)      |